ViktorBusk/LunarChad/README.md

 ## Configuration

 To configure **LunarChad** simply change the contents of `~/.config/lvim/config.lua`.
 By default, this file is used to source necessary **LunarChad** modules. **LunarChad** stores its configurations in the table `lvim.custom`.
-It mainly consists of information regarding apperance (colorscheme, bufferline, statusline etc.) and is defined in `~/.config/lvim/lua/custom/options.lua`.
+It mainly consists of information regarding appearance (colorscheme, bufferline, statusline etc.) and is defined in `~/.config/lvim/lua/custom/options.lua`.

 Example Config: